dannymcgee/vscode-ng-html/README.md

 * Values of an Angular attribute are tokenized as embedded JavaScript instead of a string
 * Angular interpolation (`{{ }}`) in an HTML tag or attribute value are tokenized as embedded JavaScript
 * Uses standard naming conventions for new tokens, so it should work with your favorite theme out of the box
+* Mostly identical to VS Code's HTML grammar, with small modifications made to add the features listed above

 ## Screenshots
 ![Screenshot](./screenshots-1.gif)